Matthew Stafford Super Bowl Player Prop Bets | Los Angeles vs. Cincinnati 2/13/2022

 Season Stats

-- He's also carried the ball 32 times for 43 yards, averaging 2.5 yards per game.
+- He also has 43 rushing yards on 32 carries, averaging 2.5 yards per game.

 - Stafford has attempted 112 of his 601 passes in the red zone, accounting for 57.4% of his team's red zone plays.